Home

 1) The same policies for the New England Reflector apply.

-the 220 MHz (1.25 meter) 900 MHz (33 centimeter) amateur radio bands.
+the 900 MHz (33 centimeter) amateur radio band.

 3) Nodes operating on the intended band are encouraged to connect and are